kubernetes-sigs/cluster-api-provider-aws/docs/reconcile-in-custom-namespace.md

   AWS accounts.
 These credentials can be created as kubernetes secret and be mounted in the pod at `/root/.aws`.
-- Grouping clusters into a namespace based on their environment, (test, qualification, canary, production) will allow a phased rolling out `cluster-api-provider-aws` releases.
+- Grouping clusters into a namespace based on their environment, (test, qualification, canary, production) will allow a phased rolling out of `cluster-api-provider-aws` releases.
 - Grouping clusters into a namespace based on the infrastructure provider will allow running multiple cluster-api provider implementations side-by-side and